-Students with scheduling conflicts for any exam must notify Dr. Thomas in writing by class time at least two weeks before the scheduled exam.
+Students with scheduling conflicts (medical, legal, religious, jury duty, etc.) for any exam must notify Dr. Thomas in writing by class time at least two weeks before the scheduled exam.
 No make-up exams will be given unless he is notified in writing by this date.
-Reasonable exceptions will be granted in cases of illness that will require notification prior to the exam and must be followed up with an original signed note from a physician.
+Reasonable exceptions will be granted in cases of illness that will require notification prior to the exam and must be followed up with an original signed note from source.